history of our archetypal nature

 Archetypal Nature traces its roots most directly to the deep psychological insight of Antonia "Toni" Wolff.
 Early in her life, she had been a patient of Jung's and later became one of the most respected of the early Jungian analysts.
 She was president of the Zurich Psychological Club from 1916 to 1945.
 In 1948, she gave a lecture entitled Structural Forms of the Feminine Psyche that described the essential dichotomies that we carry forward in our work today (read it here).
 Toni assisted Jung throughout his 'Confrontation with the Unconscious' period that produced the images that we can see today in the Red Book.

-Other writers who have influenced our understanding of the Archetypal Nature system include: Robert L. Moore, Edward Whitmont, Ann Belford Ulanov, Linda Leonard, Irene Claremont de Castillo, Barbara Koltuv, Nor Hall and Marie-Louise von Franz.
+Other writers who have influenced our understanding of the Archetypal Nature system include: Robert L. Moore and Douglas Gillette, Edward Whitmont, Ann Belford Ulanov, Linda Leonard, Irene Claremont de Castillo, Barbara Koltuv, Nor Hall and Marie-Louise von Franz.
 We also enjoyed the recent book Four Eternal Women.
-And in yet another amusing mirror of the natural origin of this system, we are very pleased to report that there appears to be a similarity between Archetypal Nature and traditional Tibetan Buddha families.